-^{2.} For incentive purposes, EPS performance is calculated using constant rates to ensure individuals are not rewarded or penalized for foreign exchange rate developments, but only for true business performance.
+2. For incentive purposes, EPS performance is calculated using constant rates to ensure individuals are not rewarded or penalized for foreign exchange rate developments, but only for true business performance.
 In case of unforeseen or unusual circumstances occurring during the performance period that have an impact on the performance of the incentive plan as assessed at the end of the performance period, the Supervisory Board may consider an adjustment, in accordance with the principles of reasonableness and fairness.
-With respect to EPS growth specifically, planned or anticipated corporate events occurring during the performance period, including share buybacks, transactions and M&A activity that may, positively or negatively, affect EPS performance, are always factored into the performance targets.
-In case of a significant unplanned share buyback that was not incorporated into the budget, an adjustment will be made to ensure that EPS performance for incentive purposes is not positively affected.
+With respect to EPS growth specifically, planned or anticipated corporate events occurring during the performance period, including share buybacks, transactions and M&A activity that may, positively or negatively, affect EPS performance, are always factored into the performance for incentive purposes is not positively affected.

-^{3.} The 2021 grant, which vested in 2024, fell under the old policy (2020).
+3. The 2021 grant, which vested in 2024, fell under the old policy (2020).
 Healthy and sustainable was still measured based on healthy products, food waste reduction and carbon-emissions reduction.
 Detailed information regarding the performance measures for the 2021 grant can be found in Vesting of previous grants, including performance target and intervals.